 Keith is a licensed professional engineer and a member of the Texas and California state bars.
 Keith was selected as "Energy Professional of the Year" in 2001 by the Association of Energy Engineers and was appointed to the Department of Energy's first Federal Energy Management Advisory Committee.

-Patrick Lee is senior vice president of customer service, innovation, business strategy and chief environmental compliance officer at Southern California Gas Company (SoCalGas).
+Patrick Lee is senior vice president of customer service, innovation and business strategy for Southern California Gas Company (SoCalGas).

 Lee Schavrien is senior vice president of finance, regulatory and legislative affairs for Southern California Gas Company (SoCalGas).